SAP-samples/teched2023-XP265/exercises/ex2/README.md

 4. Choose a meaningful name and description, such as **Local Identity Directory**  and **my local identity directory** for your system.
 Please be informed that the System Name cannot be changed once the system is saved

-5. Under **Source Systems** we need to choose the source system that was created in the previous exercise
+5. Under **Source Systems** you need to choose the source system that was created in the previous exercise

 <img src="/exercises/ex2/images/25.png" width=50% height=50%>